1. All students are required

 and summarizes the

-summarizes main
+summarizes main issues and

 Issues

-the main problem
+the main problem or

-summarize or
+summarize or explain

 main issues, but does

-explains why/how
+successfully explains why/how

-question, or
+question, or represents

 them clearly or